kevinbfry/kevinbfry.github.io/_posts/2025-06-30-cv-tradeoff.md

 tradeoff in changing the number of folds $k$ in $k$-fold cross-validation.
 Obviously, as the number of folds increases, the model is fit on a subset that is closer to the full dataset size $n$.
-And if I recall correctly, the interviewer implied was that the variance should be decreasing as the number of folds increases.
+And if I recall correctly, the interviewer implied that the variance should be decreasing as the number of folds increases.
 This seemed weird to me, even though averaging more samples is typically thought to reduce variance.